 - 1. Developments that demonstrate a varied approach to type, size, layout and tenure of dwelling will be supported. - 2.
 Developers should address the specific needs of the population so that they may retain their ability to live in the Parish, incorporating: - a.
 Housing suitable for individuals and couples; - b.
 Homes for families; and - c.
 Housing for downsizing and that meet the needs of an ageing population. - 3.
 Proposals that incorporate single plots for self-build development that fully comply with the requirements of the Self build and Custom Housebuilding Act will be supported. - 4.
-New housing should be built to the accessible and adaptable M4 (2) standard other than where it can be demonstrated in a fully financial appraisal that the application of the standard would make the development unviable.
+Development proposals that incorporate homes built to the accessible and adaptable M4(2) standard in the Building Regulations will be supported.